Electric Vehicle Charging

 Northern Territory – Retail electricity licence or exemption may be required |

 Licensed retailers must comply with the Electricity Reform Act, their licence terms and Codes and Guidelines made by the Utilities Commission including the Electricity Retail Supply Code and Electricity Industry Performance Code.
-The Electricity Retail Supply Code includes obligations related to customer transfers, metering, dispute resolution, life support, and coordination and billing between retailers, network providers and generators.
+The Electricity Retail Supply Code includes obligations related to customer transfers, metering, dispute resolution, life support, hardship policies, family violence policies and coordination and billing between retailers, network providers and generators.
 Exemption holders must comply with the conditions of the exemption. |

 Network licences or exemptions may be required in some states or territories |